Happy Lucky

 Happy Lucky is a 2018 Indian Odia-language romantic action comedy film directed by Sundhanshu Sahu.
 The film stars Sambit Acharya and Jyoti Ranjan Nayak opposite Sasmita and Elina Samantray respectively in lead roles.

 The film is an official remake of Tamil film Vettai.

 Plot

-The film's story is about twin brothers who fall in love with two sisters.
+The film's story is about two brothers who fall in love with two sisters.